ycfang-lab/RDP4DFD/README.md

 # SAIB
 The official implementation of paper "Beyond Generation: Rethinking Denoising Process for Diffusion Forgery Detection"

-🚧 Code and models will be released soon. 🚧
+🚧 Code will be released soon. 🚧